sankalp1999/Competitive-Programming/Resources/README.md

 Approach:
 Active learning approach with emphasis more on practicing problems and learning concepts on the go.
 Not to hoard and search for resources or procrastinate by reading stuff and be pragmatic.
+I would not write much about philosphies here.

 ## To check out
 - [ ] Codeforces Upsolver
 - [ ] Usaco Guide
+- [ ] CodeDigger
+## Repos to check out in future
+- TuDSS repo
+- MathProgrammer(Interesting)
+- SahilBansal(more of interview prep)
+- mandilya
+- AshishGupta (Advanced implementations which I won't be needing for a few years :| )

 ## Important websites
 Google is your best friend here.
 But still, I will keep some sites here.
 CP algorithms, codeforces blogs and codechef, hackerearth have almost everything.